8 “Tried and True” Retailing Tips for Salons

 Try following these guidelines for a successful salon retail display:

-If your salon allows, try moving your reception desk away from the front door.
-This forces walk-ins and clients to look at the products before talking to to the receptionist.
+- If your salon allows, try moving your reception desk away from the front door.
+This forces walk-ins and clients to look at the products before talking to the receptionist.

 If you only have one wall for retail (not a big deal), try making it stand out with a nice wall color or art that compliments the bottles.
 Also, be sure your products are well lit – if they can’t see or read your products and shelf talkers, then what’s the point?